authorjapps/hello-kafka-samza/README.md

 Then:
 - bin/grid start all
-- Now go to "How to deploy, run, observe the output?" section of the "README_hello_kafka_samza.txt"
 - (Note- for windows OS, look and map for similar folders)
+- Now read the "How to deploy, run, observe the output?" section of the "README_hello_kafka_samza.txt" ro read the below

 ```
 Hello KAFKA / SAMZA: